raval-64/Event-Booking-Project/README.md

 ### Introduction
 The event booking project is a web application based on the event booking system and has been developed in `Django(Python)`. `sqllite3` is used for database management. `HTML`, `CSS`, `Javascript` and `Bootstrap` are used for the front end of the project.

+The user can view all events on the home page.
+If the event is full then it will be automatically removed from the home page.
+User can click on any event on the home page for event details.
+And the event will be shown by their ID.
+On the event details page, the user can book an event with the booking form.
+After booking the event the user will redirect to the booking summary page.
+Details like booking ID and booking details will appear on the summary page.

 **Features**
 * User(url:`/`)
     - User can view all events.